mypappa/MDEF/docs/reflections/term2/prototyping for design/prototyping for design.md

 ## lets play music

 `Make some music with your board and a simple buzzer, document it with some images, videos, your experiencies, problems and reflections about what you learned..`

+first step for this task was to connect. sounds simple yet always takes some time to get the right pins.. for this task we decided together with my roommate Korbi to play and mix up the "Ode to Joy" - Beethoven's Symphony No. 9.